hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 - Platform Attestation Token (PAT): An AT containing claims relating to the state of the software running on the platform.
 The process of generating a PAT typically involves gathering data during measured boot.

-- Key Attestation Token (KAT, read as "Kate"): An AT containing a claim with a proof-of-possession (PoP) key.
+- Key Attestation Token (KAT): An AT containing a claim with a proof-of-possession (PoP) key.
 The KAT may also contain other claims, such as those indicating its validity.
 The KAT is signed by the KAK.
 The attestation service part of the RoT conceptually acts as a local certification authority since the KAT behaves like a certificate.

 - Combined Attestation Bundle (CAB): A structure used to bundle a KAT and a PAT together for transport in the TLS handshake.
 If the KAT already includes a PAT, in form of a nested token, then it already corresponds to a CAB.